Apple-Inspire/AlamofireSwiftyJSON-Script/README.md

 AlamofireSwiftyJSON-Script

+The AS.sh script automagically configures Alamofire and SwiftyJSON

 ## Contributions Welcome

 Please feel free to send us pull requests, or if you are not comfortable pull requests, send changes and